dd9jn/rfc4880bis/rfc4880bis.md

 The security of EAX requires that the nonce is never reused, hence the requirement that the starting initialization vector be unique.

+EAX mode is deprecated due to the far better properties of the OCB mode.
+Implementations may use EAX mode only for decryption of existing data.

 ### OCB Mode